-Add a filter to increase contrast and detail in the photo.
+Add an adjustment to increase contrast and detail in the photo.

-In the Menu Bar, choose Filter > Sharpen > Unsharp Mask.
+• In the Menu Bar, choose Enhance > Unsharp Mask.
 Set the Amount to 100%, the Radius to 10 Px, and the Threshold to 10 Levels.
 Click OK.

 TIP: If you uncheck Preview in the dialog box, and then recheck it, you can see the difference the adjustment made.